peterlefanulumsdaine/designwithfontforge.com/pt-BR/Creating_Your_Types_Dna.md

 ---
 published: true
-layout: bookpage
+layout: bookpage_pt-BR
 weight: 33
 category: workflow
-title: Creating Your Type’s DNA
+title: Criando o DNA do seu Tipo
 ---

 After you have completed good solid design and spacing of the ‘o’ and ‘n’, the next thing to do is